christian-taillon/christian-taillon/README.md

 Once the workday is over and scattered in between, I enjoy contributing to the <b>Threat Intelligence</b> community via research and <b> TI Content Development</b>.
 I love to mess around in the fun world of <b>DevOps</b> and <b>Red Team Automation</b> in my home lab.
 Excited about the role of <b>DevSecOps</b>.
 While I spend most of my time in Ops, I am working to improve myself as a developer to actualize ideas and contribute to others fighting cyber-criminals.

-When AFK, I try to get out and hike, kayak, or explore God's green earth in some capacity with my best friend and biggest supporter, my amazing and wonderful wife. </br> </br>
+When AFK, I try to get out and hike, kayak, or explore God's green earth in some capacity with my best friend and biggest supporter, my amazing and wonderful wife. <br> <br>
 #### Current Roles
 In Cybersecurity, we don't have the luxury of time.
 Our work demands persistence, proactivity, and collaboration.
 I believe that you don't need to work at the same company to be on the same team.